tips to quit smoking before spinal fusion surgery cover photo

 If the patient has not quit smoking before fusion surgery, then it is most likely that they will continue to smoke afterward.
 In most cases, patients will either continue smoking or quit for only a brief period of time.

 Post-operative smoking cessation is incredibly difficult for a variety of reasons.
 The main reason for this is that the recovery period from a spinal fusion is very hard on a person.
 It is stressful, both physically and mentally.
 And, many people smoke in order to reduce such stressors.
 Additionally, recovery from any medical procedure is hardly exciting or fun.
-It is difficult for some patients to pass the time, so they may look to cigarettes as a means of handling the boredom or dealing with the stress.
+It is difficult for some patients to pass the time, so they may look to cigarettes as a means of handling boredom or dealing with stress.

 It is possible to decrease the chance of post-operative smoking, and that is by quitting as soon as possible.
 Studies show that the longer a person has been off cigarettes, the easier it is to stay off cigarettes.
 This is a useful piece of advice for patients preparing for surgery, as well as for the post-operative doldrum.